MicrosoftDocs/quantum-docs/articles/overview-what-is-qsharp-and-qdk.md

 If you want to start practicing and writing your Q# programs without installing additional software, you can use the [hosted Jupyter Notebooks](xref:microsoft.quantum.get-started.notebooks) available in your Azure Quantum workspace in the Azure portal.
 The sample gallery contains a collection of annotated notebook samples - select the sample you want to explore and run it on cloud-based simulators or real quantum computers.

-If you prefer a local development environment, you can [create your Q# program](xref:microsoft.quantum.install-qdk.overview.standalone) using the QDK extensions for Visual Studio 2022, Visual Studio Code, or Jupyter Notebooks with IQ# and then run them against quantum hardware or local simulators.
+If you prefer a local development environment, you can [create your Q# program](xref:microsoft.quantum.install-qdk.overview.standalone) using Jupyter Notebooks with the IQ# kernel, or the QDK extensions for Visual Studio Code and Visual Studio 2022, and then run them against quantum hardware or local simulators.

 Whichever environment you prefer, you can follow the Q# tutorials and start writing quantum programs to explore quantum concepts such as [superposition](xref:microsoft.quantum.tutorial-qdk.random-number), [entanglement](xref:microsoft.quantum.tutorial-qdk.entanglement), [Grover's quantum algorithm](xref:microsoft.quantum.tutorial-qdk.grovers), and other quantum phenomena.

 ### Explore domain-specific libraries

 The [Q# libraries](xref:microsoft.quantum.libraries.overview) will help you keep your code high level, enabling you to run complex quantum operations without having to design low-level operation sequences.
 New Q# projects automatically include the Q# [standard library](xref:microsoft.quantum.libraries.overview.standard.intro), which provides a set of essential and very useful functions and operations that can be used when writing quantum programs in Q#.